WAFFO/karma-dice-rust/README.md

 # karma-dice-rust
 Command line implementation of karma-dice.
-Module returns a JSON string.
+Module returns a JSON string or a tuple of (rolls: Vec<u32>, sum: i32, karma: f64).

 `[nubmer of rolls]d<faces>[+|-<constant>] [karma]`